huijing/slides/webconf-asia-2017/README.md

 Conversely, there are instances where vertical Latin text can work on narrow screen sizes as well.
 Perhaps you have realised that the hamburger menu is not the best mobile UI pattern we came with.
 You can layout your menu links vertically along the side edge of your site instead.
 And I'm sure many of you can come up with even more interesting designs that utilise vertical layouts.

-I also kept the language switcher, which is actually a checkbox hack implementation.
-When I built this demo, Grid hadn't landed yet, so I used Flexbox for a lot of the layout.
+I also kept the switcher, which is actually a checkbox hack implementation.
+When I built this website, Grid hadn't landed yet, so I used Flexbox for a lot of the layout.
 Flexbox support is great, I mean, it has wider coverage than `border-radius`, but Flexbox with `writing-mode`?
 Not so good.
 I'll be honest, there are quite a large number of cross browser issues.
 Like, on Firefox, if you don't specify a width on the element with a vertical writing mode, it gets kicked off the page.

 But that doesn't mean we should just shy away from using vertical text altogether.
 In fact, there's never been a better time than now to live on the cutting edge.
 Evergreen browsers are a thing now, with bug fixes and new features being shipped faster than ever.
 CSS Grid, I feel, is one of the best rollouts of a new major CSS feature ever, with almost all the major browsers shipping it in March this year.
 By now around 60% of the market is using a browser that supports Grid.